SAP-samples/teched2024-XP280/exercises/ex0/README.md

 # Getting Started

-To execute the exercises you have the following options concerning the required tools installed:
+To execute the exercises, you have the following options concerning the required tools installed:

 - Local installation
 - Usage of the provided dev container